pascscha/pyMensa/README.md

 A python package for accessing mensa menus at ETH and UZH Zürich

 # Installation
-`pip3 install pySBB`
+`pip3 install pyMensa`

 # Usage
 This package lets you access mensa menus at ETH and UZH Zürich.
-This package will only let you access menus at lunch time.
+This package will only let you access menus at lunch time of the current day.

 ## Get Meals
 It is very simple to get meals for a mensa: